 The Desert Tortoise Council Awards Committee presents the Best Student Paper Award at the close of each Annual Symposium.
 A presenter must give notice to the Program Chair of his/her student status at the time the Abstract is received.
 The Best Student Paper Award notice accompanies the Call for Papers.

-Symposium Raffle and Auction
+Symposium Raffle & Auction

 Past Proceedings & Abstracts